RunestoneInteractive/JS4Python/_sources/TheBasics/JS4Python.rst

 As a point of fact, the semicolon is optional in Javascript as long as it is obvious where the end of the statement is.
 However I would encourage you to get in the habit of using semicolons to avoid any accidental errors.

+.. admonition:: Advanced Topic

     You will find that Javascript uses the ``function() { ... }`` notation in many many contexts.
 Many functions in javascript are written to expect a function as an argument, and many times it would be a waste of time to give the function a name.
 So functions can be defined on-the-fly using ``function()``.
 In fact it is so common that in the latest version of Javascript the developers have made it very easy to define simple one line functions using a special notation called **arrow functions**.
-If you are familiar with using lambda functions in Python you will immediately appreciate the arrow notation: ``(param1, param2) => expression``  Where the result of the expression is the return value.
-For example ``(a,b) => a+b`` is the equivalent of ``function(a,b) { return a + b}``.
+If you are familiar with using ``lambda`` functions in Python you will immediately appreciate the arrow notation: ``(param1, param2) => expression``  Where the result of the expression is the return value.
+For example ``(a,b) => a+b`` is the equivalent of ``function(a,b) { return a + b}`` or ``lambda a,b : a+b`` in Python.
 The compact notation is really nice.
 If you've never used a lambda in Python don't worry about this for now, we'll revisit this idea later.

 Conditionals
 ============